-The University of Michigan Hand Fellowship is available to board-eligible plastic and orthopedic surgeons who wish additional training in the evaluation and management of upper extremity problems.
+The University of Michigan Hand Fellowship offers two positions available to board-eligible plastic and orthopedic surgeons who wish additional training in the evaluation and management of upper extremity problems.
 Trainees at Michigan benefit from our in-depth experience in the full breath of hand surgery, from the common to the complex.
 In addition to a busy clinical service, fellows will benefit from a comprehensive teaching curriculum and mentorship in research.
-This is a one-year training program, running from July 1 through June 30 each year.
+Both positions are a one-year training program, running from July 1 through June 30 each year.

 Faculty, Facilities, and Rotations